Liver Transplant Program Resources

 ChiLDRN Supports the discovery of new diagnostics, etiologic and treatment options for children with liver disease, and those who undergo liver transplantation.

-C.L.A.S.S. is a nonprofit, all-volunteer organization serving families whose children are confronting liver disease and transplantation.
+C.L.A.S.S. is a nonprofit, all-volunteer organization, dedicated to serving the emotional, educational and financial needs of families confronting childhood liver disease and transplantation.

 COTA exists to assist patients who require a life-saving transplant by providing fundraising assistance and family support.

 CLDF is a unique national charity dedicated to taking action against the effects of all liver diseases of childhood.

 This a not-for-profit alliance of national organizations and state teams across the U.S. committed to increasing organ, eye and tissue donation.

 Gift of Life is the organ and tissue procurement organization (OPO) serving eastern Pennsylvania, southern New Jersey and Delaware.

 The Gift of Life Family House provides critically needed support programs and temporary lodging for organ transplant patients and their families.